Shopify/shopify-theme-inspector/README.md

 **Note:** Shopify partner collaborator accounts will not be able to profile a store even with full access permission.
-Shopify will work on this issue, however, there is no timeline on when it will be done. **A workaround is to liquid profile on development stores.**
+Shopify will work on this issue, however, there is no timeline on when it will be done.

 ## Share your Performance Wins!
 We would love to learn how you use this tool and solve your Liquid rendering issues.
 Please share by [making a comment here](https://github.com/Shopify/shopify-theme-inspector/issues/41) and/or tweet us about your win [@shopifydevs](https://twitter.com/shopifydevs).